arsm800/project1/andrewSM-ReadME.md

   Pseudocode - At the beginning, I attempted to pseudocode my entire project into the script.js file.
 I wrote the javascript around the pseudocode "outline".
 While I followed this notation at first, its effectiveness dwindled as I got deeper into coding my program.
 Later on, it became mildly confusing because I would multiple iterations of pseudocode interspersed with bits of code that I did not plan to use.

   Code structures - This program required conditional statements, event listeners, HTML element selectors and appending methods, as well as arrays.
+More specifically, I centered the tile class changes based on user clicks around a series of conditional statements.
 This program could have also been coded as an object, but I have not yet reached to skill level to do so.

   Trial and Error - Like much of coding, experimentation is key.
 I constantly tested, parts of code in simpler contexts to verify the integrity of its structure.
 For example, I first aimed to attach an event listener to a single element before I tried to get it synced up to an entire array of elements with the same class ID.

 Installation Instructions:

 I'm not sure what this entails.
-However, this game runs in a Chrome web browser.
+However, by following a url link, this game runs in a Chrome web browser.

 Unsolved Problems: